Born to Win (song): Background and release

+Shooting for the official music video was partly held in the mountains of Rizal.
+The video was released on 11 June 2021 through BINI's official YouTube channel.

 Composition and lyrics

 "Born to Win" is a full-length English song that runs for a total of two minutes and fifty-three seconds.
 The song is set in common time with a tempo of 108 beats per minute and written in the key of A minor.
 The lyrics were written by Eva Louhivuori, RYVNG and Maynine of StupidSquad.
 The chorus was contributed by Sophia Pae.